 From a lack of data and analytics technology and disorganised data files to a lack of training, though many eCommerce owners know how to add tools like Google Analytics to their website, learning how to use that data for decisions is an entirely different skill.

 So, why are data-based decisions so important?
-What’s wrong with making decisions without data?
+What is wrong with making decisions without data?
 How do you go about using data-driven methods?
-We’ll answer these questions and much more in this blog, where you’ll learn all about the benefits of using CS data for decision making and how to do it.

 Making decisions without automated data tools – the risks